chef-boneyard/cookbook-quality-metrics-rfc/README.md

 ## Approving New Metrics

 * New metrics will be reviewed by the people listed in `MAINTAINERS.md`
-* At least two MAINTAINERS must approve each new rule with a :+1:
+* At least two MAINTAINERS must approve each new metric with a :+1:
   * Any maintainer may :-1: a proposed metric.
 This will increase the requirement for a metric to be merged to an absolute majority of maintainers.
 * An EDITOR (someone listed in `EDITORS.md`) will: